Argonding/Projects/README.md

-Course Geochemistry in Peking University in 2024's Spring mid-term project: "Zn isotope and its geochemistry"
+Course Geochemistry in Peking University in 2024's Spring

+Mid-term project: "Zn isotope and its geochemistry"